|Nutrition Facts (per serving)|

 |% Daily Value*|

-|Total Fat 5g||7%|
+|Total Fat 5g||6%|

-|Saturated Fat 2g||10%|
+|Saturated Fat 2g||8%|

 |Total Carbohydrate 5g||2%|

-|Dietary Fiber 1g||3%|
+|Dietary Fiber 1g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This peanut butter and chocolate Tiger Fudge recipe is so easy and so good!
-It calls for just three ingredients and can be made in a microwave--how great is that?!
-But don't let the short ingredient list fool you--it's really delicious and addicting, with the perfect blend of chocolate and peanut butter flavors.
+This peanut butter and chocolate tiger fudge recipe is so easy and so good!
+It calls for just three ingredients and can be made in a microwave—how great is that?
+But don't let the short ingredient list fool you—it's really delicious and addicting, with the perfect blend of chocolate and peanut butter flavors.

-1 1/4 cups) white chocolate chips
+1 1/4 cups white chocolate chips

-- 1 1/3 cups crunchy peanut butter (divided)
+1 1/3 cups crunchy peanut butter, divided

-1. Prepare an 8x8 pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+Prepare an 8 x 8-inch pan by lining it with aluminum foil and spraying foil with nonstick cooking spray.

-2. Place the white chocolate and 1 cup of peanut butter in a medium-sized microwave-safe bowl.
+Place white chocolate and 1 cup of peanut butter in a medium-sized microwave-safe bowl.

-3. Microwave the white chocolate mixture until melted and smooth, stirring after every minute.
+Microwave white chocolate mixture until melted and smooth, stirring after every minute.

-4. Using a large spoon or measuring cup, place alternate dollops of white and dark chocolate in the prepared pan.
-This doesn’t have to be neat or precise, you just want to make sure that the chocolates are well-distributed and one is not primarily on top or bottom.
+Using a large spoon or measuring cup, place alternate dollops of white and dark chocolate in prepared pan.
+This doesn’t have to be neat or precise; you just want to make sure that chocolates are well-distributed and one is not primarily on top or bottom.